You are here

 In 1912, the crew was late returning and a search party failed to find them.
 Some weeks later the guga hunters returned to the community, which had presumed them lost.

-Although the killing of gannets was outlawed in 1954, the guga hunt operates under special licence and up to 2,000 birds may be taken - for food, rather than sport.
-Some animal rights groups object to the practice, however.
+Although the killing of gannets was outlawed in 1954, the guga hunt operates under special licence issued by NatureScot (formerly Scottish Natural Heritage) which allows a specified number of birds to be killed for food rather than sport.
+Some animal rights groups object to the practice.

 The images below were taken at the end of the 1972 hunt by Donnie Morrison.